dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 completely unrelated to issuance.
 More energy won't produce more bitcoin, it will only disperse the bitcoin that would be issued anyway more widely while making the Bitcoin network more secure.
-As we have seen in Chapter 3, the fact that block production requires electricity is a feature, not a bug.
+As we have seen in [Chapter 2](https://21-ways.com/2/), the fact that block production requires electricity is a feature, not a bug.
 It acts as an unforgeable costly signal that is used to build up a trustless arrow of time, as well as a transparent and publicly verifiable shield around the past.
 It is an anti-cheat mechanism to ensure that the past can't be altered cheaply and to ensure that future issuance can't be farmed efficiently.

 Consequently, Bitcoin's energy consumption is not a byproduct of the creation of sats, but a by-product of demand for a fair distribution of